kelvinlouis/ip6-chatbot/backend/data/nlu/nlu_training_generated.md

 - this is correct
 - This is correct
 - most definitely
+- sounds good
+- yes, this sounds good
+- that sounds great
+- yes, that would be great
+- yes, this would be great
+- perfect!
+- indeed
+- yes, this is perfect
+- that would be perfect!
+- yes, that would be perfect
+- yes, this is good
+- yes, this is perfect
+- great
+- yes, great
+- yes, definitely
+- yes, that would be wonderful
+- yes, that'd be wonderful
+- yes, that'd be great
+- okay, sure
+- ok, sure
+- ok, great
+- ok, please
+- yes, very good

 ## intent:ask_for_directions
 - How do we get to the hotel?